magicmonkey/aiven-kafka-walkthrough/article/article.md

 You should now be looking at a wealth of metrics, which can initially be somewhat overwhelming.
 The dashboard is split into four sections: Overview, System metrics, Kafka metrics, and Java metrics (as Kafka runs on top of the JVM).
 There are typically three approaches to keep in mind when looking at a dashboards like this:

 1. Get used to how the dashboard looks during the normal "steady-state" operation.
 When everything is working as expected, then generally some graphs will be flat, some will have a steady gradient, some will have occasional spikes and then return to normal.
 Especially with the overview, being able to glance at a few metrics and know that the system is working as expected is very useful.
-Once you have a good idea of what is "normal" then you can use Grafana's "alerting" capability [insert link] to have it warn you when things are not normal.
+Once you have a good idea of what is "normal" then you can use [Grafana's "alerting" capability](https://grafana.com/docs/grafana/latest/alerting/) to have it warn you when things are not normal.

 2. Look out for any sudden changes to important graphs, e.g. load average or CPU or free disk space.
 These can be indicators that Kafka is doing something unusual, which is often because the applications which are using Kafka have started to behave differently although sometimes it could indicate an issue with Kafka itself.
 When you see something unusual, there will often be other graphs which have changed at the same time, which can help to point towards what the actual issue is.

 3. Slowly-changing graphs to do with some kind of resource being used up (e.g. free disk space) need to be checked periodically, although these are a prime candidate for alerts.
 Make sure that the alerts will trigger with plenty of time to deal with the issue (e.g. moving to a plan with more disk space available, or clearing-out some old data) - predictive alerts which follow the shape of the graph and project it forwards are useful here.
-Whilst this is possible with InfluxDB, it is the kind of task which Prometheus (available via Aiven for M3 [link]) is particularly good at.
+Whilst this is possible with InfluxDB, it is the kind of task which Prometheus (available via [Aiven for M3](https://aiven.io/time-series-databases/aiven-for-m3)) is particularly good at.

 # Conclusion